amfairley/nunisi/TESTING.md

 ### Known Bugs
 - edit_room.html: The styling for changing the image when editing a room that already has an image is cramped but repeated attempts to access the styling have not been fruitful.
+- rooms/test_views.py: The room instance will not update when testing the edit room view.
+However this does work through manual testing, so this test is omitted in the automated tests.

 ## Analytics